tmtsoftware/esw/docs/src/main/sequencer/scripts/fsm.md

 ## Basic functionality
 ### Create FSM

-To create instance of FSM, a helper method `Fsm` is provided as shown in example.
+To create an instance of FSM, a helper method `Fsm` is provided as shown in example.
 This method takes following parameters:

 1. `name` of FSM for logging
 2. `initial state` of the FSM